+We recommend continuing wolf control activities as approved by the Board.
 Wolf reduction objectives have not been achieved for a variety of reasons, including lack of snow cover for tracking wolves and landing aircraft, dense tree cover in parts of the control area, and the high price of aircraft fuel.
 However, progress is being made, and the program should be continued to allow operations during more favorable snow conditions.
 In addition, department conducted control is recommended to help achieve wolf reduction objectives in areas where permittee efforts alone are unlikely to result in objectives being met.

 Brown bear reduction objectives have also not been achieved.
-Control methods currently authorized have not been effective and more extreme methods such as snaring, same-day-airborne, or sale of tanned hides are not supported by the department in this area.
+The bear control portion of the UYTPCP was suspended on July 1, 2009, because authorized control methods were not effective and more extreme methods such as snaring, same-day-airborne, or sale of tanned hides were not supported by the Department.
 However, results of the recent brown bear population survey indicate bear density within burned portions of the control area is likely lower than initially thought which may benefit moose calf survival in those areas.
-The Department recommends that bear control be eliminated from the UYTPCP.
 Benefits to moose calf survival associated with the fires of 2004 and wolf control efforts appear to be adequate to make progress toward prey population objectives.

-While the current methods of bear control have not been effective under the conditions in this control area, we do not feel brown bear baiting, same-day-airborne at bait-stations and sale of raw hides would necessarily be ineffective in other areas.
-After 4-years of implementation, it is clear that the likelihood of success of future bear control programs should be assessed on a case-by-case basis.
+While bear control was not effective under the conditions in this control area, we do not feel brown bear baiting, same-day-airborne at bait-stations and sale of raw hides would necessarily be ineffective in other areas.
+Following 5-years of implementation, it is clear that the likelihood of success of future bear control programs should be assessed on a case-by-case basis.
 A specific method, or combination of methods, may prove ineffective in one area, but may be successful in another.